SnapServiceUpdateTemplate

 main.cpp -------- Application source code file.

-- Direct to folder with your project:
+- Navigate to the folder with your project: cd myCmakeProject

 Step 2 is optional.
 If you already have a snapcraft.yaml file, you can skip this step.
 It will create a default snapcraft.yaml file in the current directory.